Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: Results

 \subsection{Do VLMs showcase CoT reasoning in VQA?}

-We investigate the impact of CoT reasoning on VQA performance, focusing on VLMs pre-trained on instruction-tuning datasets.
-Our experiments, detailed in Table~\ref{tab:cot_qa}, concentrated on LLaVa and BF models, as they uniquely generate zero-shot rationales.
-Notably, the BF model, despite sharing a 13B LLM base with LLaVa, demonstrated superior performance.
-Nevertheless, contrary to our expectations both models underperformed compared to traditional VQA settings.
-Qualitative analysis revealed that LLaVa often produced lengthy rationales and was prone to hallucinations.
-This underperformance highlights the challenges in robust multimodal reasoning, with observed deviations from the input question and inconsistencies in reasoning chains.
-Our findings question the complex reasoning capabilities of emerging models (as contended in recent models ~\cite{liu2023visual,zhu2023minigpt}) by indicating a decline in performance, contrary to their successes in NLP reasoning tasks using CoT prompts.
-Further analysis of CoT quality is provided in Appendix ~\ref{app:cot_samples}.
+We investigate zero-shot CoT rationales for VQA accuracy in VLMs trained on instruction-tuning datasets.
+Our experiments focus on LLaVa and BF models, which generate zero-shot rationales (Table 3).
+Surprisingly, despite sharing a 13B LLM base, BF outperforms LLaVa, but both underperform compared to standard VQA.
+Qualitative analysis reveals LLaVa's \emph{lengthy inconsistent rationales and hallucinations}, highlighting challenges in robust multimodal reasoning.
+Our findings question the complex reasoning capabilities of VLMs (as contended in recent models ~\cite{liu2023visual,zhu2023minigpt}), contrary to successes in LLM-only CoT \textbf{at the tested model scale}.
+Further analysis in Appendix ~\ref{app:cot_samples} contains qualitative examples for CoT.

 To improve the effectiveness of rationalization further, we explored three key modifications in \autoref{tab:cot_improve}: a) \textbf{CoT-iterative}, where we trim reasoning chains to one sentence and condition the final answer on this concise rationale, addressing issues of hallucinations in longer chains. b) \textbf{CoT-context}, which entailed reordering input by placing the generated rationale before the question, slightly improving performance; and c) \textbf{CoT-consistency}, inspired by Wang \textit{et al.'s}~\cite{wang2022self} self-consistency approach, we sample 30 reasoning paths and adopt a majority vote for the final answer.
 This method proves most successful, matching performance to the standard VQA setting.
 In conclusion, while the self-consistency technique is derived from the LLM literature, it shows transfer potential for enhancing the reasoning capabilities of VLMs.